Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Multimedia
-     - Non-textual media such as images, audio, and video.
+     - Non-textual media such as audio, images, video and interactive tools.
+Typically used as a Data_Type only where report providers cannot easily classify materials more specifically.

        A COUNTER Host_Type.